laurentpayot/purescript-for-elm-developers/README.md

 ## Applicatives

+To *lift* a function means to turn it into a function that works with functor-wrapped arguments.
+Applicative functors are functors that allow lifting of functions.

 `<*>` is the infix alias of the *apply* operator defined in the [Applicative](https://pursuit.purescript.org/packages/purescript-prelude/3.0.0/docs/Control.Applicative) type class, and is equivalent to [`|> andMap`](https://thoughtbot.com/blog/running-out-of-maps#one-liner-to-rule-them-all) in Elm.

 ```purs